 Interested in trying acupuncture?

-Ping Ming Health practices Traditional Chinese medicine and acupuncture to treat the widest range of health problems, from colds and flu to chronic diseases of unknown causes.
+Ping Ming Health practices Traditional Chinese medicine and acupuncture to treat the widest range of health problems.
 You can read answers to frequently asked questions before making Your First Appointment with us.